Rider hosts Hayward and Stonehill - WTOP News

 Lawrenceville, New Jersey; Saturday, 6 p.m.
 EST

-BOTTOM LINE: Stonehill plays Rider after Sharn Hayward scored 27 points in Stonehill’s 75-43 victory over the Dartmouth Big Green.
+BOTTOM LINE: Stonehill takes on Rider after Sharn Hayward scored 27 points in Stonehill’s 75-43 win over the Dartmouth Big Green.

-The Broncs have gone 0-3 in home games.
-Rider is ninth in the MAAC scoring 54.4 points while shooting 39.3% from the field.
+The Broncs are 0-3 in home games.
+Rider is 1-3 in games decided by 10 points or more.

 The Skyhawks are 1-4 on the road.
-Stonehill averages 17.6 turnovers per game and is 1-0 when committing fewer turnovers than opponents.
+Stonehill gives up 72.6 points to opponents while being outscored by 6.5 points per game.

 Rider is shooting 39.3% from the field this season, 2.0 percentage points lower than the 41.3% Stonehill allows to opponents.
-Stonehill averages 6.9 made 3-pointers per game this season, 0.5 more makes per game than Rider gives up.
+Stonehill averages 6.9 made 3-pointers per game this season, 0.5 more makes per game than Rider allows.

-TOP PERFORMERS: Gabby Turco is shooting 42.4% and averaging 13.3 points for the Broncs.
+TOP PERFORMERS: Gabby Turco is scoring 13.3 points per game with 3.1 rebounds and 1.8 assists for the Broncs.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.